-Note the geolocation detected and the presence of the X-Forwarded-For (XFF) in the Request details.
-Your actual client IP is still 10.128.10.100 however because we trusted the XFF header and the iRule is randomizing the IP address placed in that header ASM believes the request is from an external location to provide a more realistic example.
+Notice the geolocation detected and the presence of the X-Forwarded-For (XFF) in the Request details.
+Your actual client IP is still 10.128.10.100 however, because we trusted the XFF header and the iRule is randomizing the IP address placed in that header.

+ASM believes the request is from an external location to provide a more realistic example.
 Depending on your network you may be leveraging a technology that creates a source NAT ahead of ASM so by leveraging the XFF you can work around this and get contextual information about the client.